 National Geographic heard of the find and sent an agent to sign an exclusive first-disclosure deal with Wagner for their January 1965 issue.
 This issue is a classic among students of Fleet lore.
 Wagner took the deal but he had a problem.
 Most of his partners in Real Eight wanted to see some of the treasure sold immediately to recoup their investments.
 The compromise was an auction in October 1964 that featured some of the greatest numismatic treasures from the 1715 Fleet, but without explicitly identifying them as such.

 The auction was a great success nonetheless, and Real Eight prospered.
 Wagner and the members of the Real Eight Company did find the treasure that they were after.
-Many majors auctions followed and slowly the treasure found its way into the numismatic community.
-Today many collectors pay tens of thousands of dollars for prized gold doubloons and those strange bits of silver dated 1715.
-300th Anniversary July 31, 2015 will be the 300th Anniversary of the loss of the 1715 Fleet.
-Commemorations are planned throughout Florida.
+Many major auctions followed and slowly the treasure found its way into the numismatic community.
+Today, many collectors pay tens of thousands of dollars for prized gold doubloons and those strange bits of silver dated 1715.

 The “1715 Fleet Society” has been formed to coordinate events and promote awareness of one of the most important events in the history of Spanish Colonial Florida.